-Deciding which tree care company to hire can be quite a process.
-Companies can run from the national brand with thousands of employees across the country, the local professional, and the “guy with a truck” who may or may not carry insurance.
-Not only will you find all three of these types of businesses in your area, you will most likely find varying price points.
+Hiring a tree care company can be quite a process.
+Companies can run from all across the spectrum.
+There are national brands with thousands of employees across the country, the local professional, and the “guy with a truck” who may or may not carry insurance.
+You will find all three of these types of businesses in your area.
+You will also most likely find varying price points.
 There are many important factors to investigate before signing up for tree service at your home.
 Here are our top five – in no particular order.

 1. Liability Insurance